Working with the PDS Sandbox

 - Make sure that you press "Save" once you have entered these details on the Sandbox account.

-- When signed into your dummy's PDS on the Sandbox server, navigate to the Connections section.
+- When signed into your PDS on the sandbox, navigate to the Connections section.

 - Click on the "Manage connections" tab.